cfchou/serverless-python-individually/README.md

 That way, this plugin can help to pack lambda functions with their own dependencies.

-Moreover, thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), it can pack platform-dependent binary packages too.
-More on that please read [How to install platform-dependent packages](#How-to-install-platform-dependent-packages).
+Moreover, if you are on a Mac, thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), it can pack binary packages for Linux x86_64 too.
+More on that please read [How to install platform-dependent packages](#how-to-install-platform-dependent-packages).

 #How?

 Be sure that [virtualenv](https://pypi.python.org/pypi/virtualenv/) is installed.
 Otherwise,

 `pip install virtualenv`